StanHash/fomt/INSTALL.md

 Better instructions will come eventually.

-- get devkitARM.
-Other `arm-none-eabi` toolchain may work.
+- get a `arm-none-eabi` toolchain (devkitARM probably works)
 - get [notyourav/agbcc] (or another fork of agbcc that includes agbcp) and install it into this repository.
+You can use the install_agbcp.sh script in the tools folder to achieve that.
+- get the base rom, put it in root directory as `baserom.gba`
 - `make compare`

 [notyourav/agbcc]: https://github.com/notyourav/agbcc